informalsystems/hermes/docs/spec/relayer/Definitions.md

     while(true) {
         // Query provable store exposed by the full node of chain.
         // The path for the channel end is at channelEnds/ports/{portId}/channels/{channelId}".
-        // The membership proof returned is read at height proofHeight. channel, proof, error = QueryChannel(chain.provider, portId, channelId, proofHeight) if error != nil {
+        // The channel and the membership proof returned is read at height proofHeight - 1. channel, proof, error = QueryChannel(chain.provider, portId, channelId, proofHeight) if error != nil {
             // elect a new provider from the peer list